 How does morality intersect with scientific innovation?
 Are certain discoveries or applications inherently moral or immoral based on their alignment with natural patterns?

-• Natural Law (Aquinas): Aquinas held that human actions and creations should align with natural law, reflecting God’s eternal law.
+Natural Law (Aquinas): Aquinas held that human actions and creations should be consistent with natural law, which he read as a reflection of a divine law.
 Innovations that restore or respect nature (e.g., medicine) are good; those that distort it (e.g., genetic enhancement for vanity) may be morally problematic.

 Are Abstract Mathematics and Quantum Mechanics Immoral? 🔗

-Abstract mathematics and quantum mechanics delve into realities far removed from everyday experience.
+Abstract mathematics and quantum mechanics reach into realities far removed from everyday experience.
 While they might seem disconnected from creation, many theologians view them as uncovering deeper layers of God’s order:

 Disparate Thoughts: Theological and Philosophical Perspectives 🔗